deadlyvipers/dojo_rules/introduction.md

-Oh my way to becominbg a GitHub Master
+On my way ti becoming a Github Master.
+I love Ruby and Javascript.